m8811163008/Quotes/README.md

 click Create a project or Add project if you have a project before.

 # Install
-To use this app from restricted area you may use VPN Here is the fat apk file to install and explore the application.
+To use this app from restricted area you may use VPN.
+Here is the fat apk file to install and explore the application.
 [app-release.zip](https://github.com/m8811163008/wonderWords/files/11418976/app-release.zip)